currawong-project/libcw/flow/flow_doc.md

 Notes:
-1. Unless the `no_src` attribute is set any variable may be connected to a source variable in the proc instantation 'in' statement.
+1. Unless the `no_src` attribute is set any variable may be connected to a source variable in the proc instantation 'in' statement.  `no_src` variables are output variables whose value is calculated by the proc and therefore don't make sense to be fed from some other entity.

 2. By default all variables are created prior to the proc `create()` function being called.
 Variable with the `no_dflt_create` attribute will not be created.
 This is useful in cases